 Divers and snorkelers from all over the world come to Cozumel to admire the abundance of fish and the colorful and intact corals on Cozumel.
-Because on the beautiful Cozumel reef live e than 500 different species of fish and 65 different sone corals.
+This is because on the beautiful Cozumel reef, live more than 500 different species of fish and 65 different sone corals.
 Some of them only occur in this part of the Caribbean.
 These include, for example, the blue and white striped splendid toadfish with its yellow fins.

 The coral reefs of Cozumel in the south

 Devil’s Throat and Punta Sur with Cathedral (90 – 120 feet)